BigPolarBear1/factorization/README.md

 Update: Good day.
 My mood is better today.
 I implemented some code that will calculate new roots and a k value (as in x^2+yx-Nk) such that a pair of smooths with distinct coefficient can be made to share the same coefficient (prerequisite for NFS).
 This code works for two smooths all the time.. now I need to generalize that same math so it works for an arbitrary number of smooths.
 Which should be straightforward enough.
 Once that is done..
 I'll upload a PoC and the dominoes should start falling quickly.
 I don't understand this.. getting ignored like this.
 It doesnt matter bc once I succeed I will make sure everyone knows, and I'm super close now.

-Update: Hmpf, trying to combine more smooths then 2 seems to break my formula.
-I wonder if I simply need to increase the degree of my polynomials.
-That would make the most sense actually...
-I'll figure it out tomorrow.
-My mood just massively crashed again.
-I feel absolute anguish about my situation.
-It is like people are being told to ignore me on purpose and make it impossible for me to build a future or find employment.
-It literally feels like the pre-war years before WWII.. banning undesirables from public life.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>